softwarewright/softwarewright.github.io/docs/blog/posts/learn-js-through-testing/01-variables.md

 ``` javascript
 expect(objectValue).toHaveProperty("name", "Software Wright")
 ```
 This works because a `key` is also known as a `property` of an object.
-We will dive further into this in later articles, but the line above essential reads that the `objectValue` should have a `property` `name` with the `value` `"Software Wright"`
+We will dive further into this in later articles.
+For those who are interested the line above reads, the `objectValue` should have a `property` called `name` with the `value` `"Software Wright"`
 :::

 Now let's run our `npm test` command one last time to get the following output: